danio86/ProClimbersFE/README.md

     Steps for deployment:
         This repository was cloned.
         A Herroku app was created.
-        Added config vars for the secret key, for cloudinary and for the posgresql database.
+        Added config vars for the secret key and for the posgresql database.
         The Heroku app was linked to the repository Deploy was clicked.